 If your command does not require bypassing the security of the target (for example, typing on a computer that is unlocked), you do not need to Exert your Mind to activate this Effect, and activation only takes a single Action.

 Exert your Mind and spend 1 minute to activate.
 Select a Computer within arm's reach.
-Does not work on Alien technology.
+Can be used on Alien technology.
+You must actively and obviously use Modified Circuit Board to activate this Effect.
 Roll Intellect + Technology, with the Difficulty set by the GM depending on the security of the system you are hacking.
 Sapient targets can resist by rolling Mind at Difficulty 6.
 The hacking roll and their defensive roll are both Difficulty 6.

 If you succeed, you may issue a single command to the targeted system.
 This command must have a specific outcome or be a request for specific login credentials.
 The command you issue must be within the machine's current capabilities.
 For example, you cannot order a standard security camera to grow legs and walk around.